savaslabs/savaslabs.github.io/_posts/2015-07-06-map-in-drupal-8.md

 - [Serialization](https://www.drupal.org/documentation/modules/serialization)

 Rest and serialization are dependencies of Views GeoJSON, so they will be installed when Views GeoJSON is installed.

+**Update: We previously recommended installing the GeoPHP module, which was a dependency of the Geofield module.
+This dependency has been removed and the GeoPHP library must be managed with Composer - read more about doing so [on drupal.org](https://www.drupal.org/node/2718229).**

 ## Add the Leaflet library